-For detailed introduction about how to find the dynamic IP address of the EAP, refer to Log In via a Wired Connection.
+For detailed introduction about how to find the dynamic IP address of the EAP, refer to Using Web Browser on Your PC and Connecting to the Ethernet.

 To configure the IP address of the EAP, go to the Management > Network page.